Pink cocaine is a dangerous mix of hallucinogenic and stimulant effects that can pose serious risks to your health.

 It was first created in the 1970s and in the 80s was sold as a medication for erectile dysfunction.
 In 1995, the US deemed it a controlled substance and its use was mainly contained to Central and South America, becoming a popular club drug that is trafficked by the cartels there.

 Since 2010, its popularity has spread to the US and across the Atlantic into Europe.
-In the club setting there is always demand for something new and the mix of substances that makes up the drug offers a unique high.
+In the club setting, there is always demand for something new, and the mix of substances that make up the drug offers a unique high.

 Common Ingredients Found in Pink Cocaine

 The danger of pink cocaine is that it is a mix of drugs.
 What is advertised as the composition of the drug may not be true.
-The pink cocaine ingredients vary and unknown substances may be present, such as fentanyl, that can make it extremely dangerous to ingest.
+The pink cocaine ingredients vary, and unknown substances may be present, such as fentanyl, which can make it extremely dangerous to ingest.

 There are some common ingredients, however, that regularly show up.
 They include: